 What are the medical options available?

 In most cases, unusual changes in mood resolve quickly on their own and do not require any form of medical intervention.
-However if you feel that your low moods occur with unnerving frequency or seem overwhelming, you should talk to your medical practitioner or consult a registered counsellor.
+However if you feel that your low moods occur with unnerving frequency or seem overwhelming, you should talk to your medical practitioner or consult a counselor online.

 An expert may prescribe mental health therapies or treatments to help you regain control over your emotions and moods.
 Some therapies may include: